skip to main content

 9.1 Cookies

 We may use cookies.
-Cookies – both first-party cookies and third-party cookies from services we use – are data stored in the browser.
-Such stored data is not necessarily limited to traditional text-based cookies.
+Cookies – both our own cookies (first-party cookies) and cookies from third parties whose services we use (third-party cookies) – are data stored in the browser.
+Such stored data need not be limited to traditional cookies in text form.

-Cookies may be stored temporarily as "session cookies" or for a specific period as "persistent cookies."
+Cookies can be stored in the browser temporarily as "session cookies" or for a certain period as so-called permanent cookies.
 "Session cookies" are automatically deleted when the browser is closed.
-Persistent cookies have a defined storage duration.
-Cookies allow a browser to be recognized on subsequent visits to our website and, for example, help measure the reach of our website.
-Persistent cookies may also be used for online marketing.
+Permanent cookies have a specific storage duration.
+Cookies make it possible, in particular, to recognize a browser on the next visit to our website and thus, for example, to measure the reach of our website.
+Permanent cookies can also be used, for example, for online marketing.

-Cookies can be deactivated or deleted at any time in the browser settings.
-Without cookies, our website may not be fully available.
-We request – at least where and to the extent required – explicit consent for the use of cookies.
+Cookies can be completely or partially deactivated, restricted, or deleted in the browser settings at any time.
+Browser settings often also allow for automated deletion and other management of cookies.
+Without cookies, our website may no longer be available in its entirety.
+We actively request – at least where and to the extent required by applicable law – express consent to the use of cookies.

-For cookies used for performance and reach measurement or advertising, a general opt-out is possible via services such as AdChoices (Digital Advertising Alliance of Canada), the Network Advertising Initiative (NAI), YourAdChoices (Digital Advertising Alliance), or Your Online Choices (European Interactive Digital Advertising Alliance, EDAA).
+For cookies used for performance and reach measurement or for advertising, a general objection ("opt-out") is possible for numerous services via AdChoices (Digital Advertising Alliance of Canada), the Network Advertising Initiative (NAI), YourAdChoices (Digital Advertising Alliance), or Your Online Choices (European Interactive Digital Advertising Alliance, EDAA).

 9.2 Logging

-We may log the following data for each access to our website and other online presence, provided it is transmitted to our digital infrastructure: date and time including time zone, IP address, access status (HTTP status code), operating system including user interface and version, browser including language and version, specific sub-pages accessed on our website including transferred data volume, and the last page visited in the same browser window (Referrer).
+We may log at least the following information for each access to our website and our other digital presence, provided that this is determined or transmitted to our digital infrastructure by default during such access: date and time including time zone, IP address, access status (HTTP status code), operating system including user interface and version, browser including language and version, individual sub-page of our website accessed including amount of data transferred, last website accessed in the same browser window (referrer).

-We log such data, which may also include personal data, in log files.
-These records are necessary to provide our online presence in a reliable, user-friendly, and secure manner.
-They also help ensure data security – including through third parties or with the help of third parties.
+We log such information, which may also constitute personal data, in log files.
+The information is necessary to provide our digital presence permanently, user-friendly, and reliably.
+The information is also necessary to ensure data security – also by third parties or with the help of third parties.

 9.3 Tracking Pixels